-One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one — we were born as creative people, whether we’ve cultivated that into adulthood or not.
+One of my favorite things about watching my kids play is that it reminds me how much creativity lies within each one — we were born as creative people, whether we've cultivated that into adulthood or not.
 At 5, Phoebe becomes totally immersed in drawing, building and creating stories, and Henry (2) continually surprises me with the connections he makes between ideas that would never have occurred to my adult mind.
-Their natural free play is in stark contrast to the productivity-focused mindset I’m usually in; even my leisure time is often spent socializing or being connected to electronics, rarely activities that require much imagination.
+Their natural free play is in stark contrast to the productivity-focused mindset I'm usually in; Even my leisure time is often spent socializing or being connected to electronics, rarely activities that require a lot of imagination.

 It's got me thinking about how amazing it would be if this creative spark were brought into our adult lives.
 Do we all have an inner artist longing to get out?
 I've been diving into the research and learning that reclaiming our creativity could actually be a big factor in discovering our passion, finding out what makes us feel most alive, and even being better at our work.
 Read on for 6 ways you can be more creative every day, and prepare to be majorly re-inspired.

 1. Draw, paint, doodle, watercolor.

 Growing up, my favorite thing to do when I was bored was to grab my notebook and some markers, and just draw with no end goal in sight.
 I'd create rainbows, mermaids, solar systems — and I don't remember feeling any pressure to make them worth hanging on the fridge, I just did it for the sheer joy of creating.
 Later on, I took up collaging with a stack of magazines each evening, and in high school, I fought the boredom of band class by secretly sketching dresses in my quest to become a fashion designer.